-The vesting on the Tax Deed will be as shown on the Deed Information form that you completed with Bid4Assets prior to accessing the deposit instructions.
+The vesting on the Tax Deed will be as shown on the Deed Information form you will receive as a successful bidder.
 We cannot advise you in this area but some of the most common ways in which property is vested are listed below.
 You may wish to consult an attorney.
 If you would like the property to be deeded to a trust, we would need the name, date and trustees of the trust.
 Title is vested in the name of the actual purchaser.
 If title is to be vested differently, we require a notarized letter from the individual for whom you are acting as an agent, stating the manner in which title is to be vested.

 A Single Man

 A Single Woman

 An Unmarried Man

 An Unmarried Woman

 A Married Man

 A Married Woman

 A Widower (Man)

 A Widow (Woman)

 Husband and Wife as Joint Tenants

 Tenants in Common

 A Married Man as His Sole and Separate Property

 A Married Woman as Her Sole and Separate Property

-A Corporation

-A Public Agency
+A Corporation A Public Agency